-If one goes through the syllabus of CLAT, one would see that questions for 5-year integrated law program are asked from five sections; refer the syllabus section below.
+If one goes through the syllabus of CLAT, one would see that questions for the 5-year integrated law program are asked from five sections; refer to the syllabus section below.

-Alternately, if the candidate is weak in any of the sections, he/she will need more time to complete the syllabus.
-In fact, the more the number of weak areas, more time will be needed to complete the syllabus.
+Alternatively, if the candidate is weak in any of the sections, say Mathematics, in that case the candidate may need more time to complete the syllabus.
+In fact, the more the number of weak areas, more time will be needed to complete the CLAT 2021 syllabus.

-As part of one’s preparation, one must solve CLAT sample and previous years’ question papers.
-This will help the candidate identify his or her weak areas, and thus plug the gaps.
+As part of one’s preparation, one must solve sample and previous years’ question papers of CLAT.
+This way you will be able to identify weak areas which have to be strengthened.

-CLAT mock tests are also all the rage these days, as they give a exam-like situation for the candidate to do a dry run before the D-day.
+CLAT mock tests are also a rage these days, as they give an exam-like situation for the candidate to do a dry run before the D-day.

 As for what is the best time to prepare for CLAT, morning hours are considered the most productive.
 So the candidate, unless a night owl, might consider not staying up until late in the night.

-The postgraduate paper will have 100 objective and 2 (two) subjective questions, while undergraduate test will have 200 objective questions only
+The postgraduate paper will have 120 objective questions, while undergraduate test will have 150 objective questions only